Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 on a completely new set of infrastructure.

-To address this, you can provide mock outputs to use when a module hasn’t been applied yet.
+To address this, you can provide mock outputs to use when a unit hasn’t been applied yet.
 This is configured using the mock_outputs

 attribute on the dependency